snorkel-team/snorkel-extraction/README.md

 ## Project Status
 The [Snorkel project](http://snorkel.org) is more active than ever!
 With the release of v0.9 in Aug.
-2019, we added support for new training data operators (transformation functions and slicing functions, in addition to labeling functions), a new more scalable algorithm under the hood for the label model, a Snorkel 101 guide and fresh batch of tutorials, simplified installation options, etc.
+2019, we added support for new training data operators (transformation functions and slicing functions, in addition to labeling functions), a new more scalable algorithm under the hood for the label model, a Snorkel webpage with additional resources and fresh batch of tutorials, simplified installation options, etc.

 Because that release was essentially a redesign of the project from the ground up, there were many significant API changes between v0.7 (this repository) and v0.9.
 Active development will continue in the main [Snorkel repository](https://github.com/snorkel-team/snorkel), and for those beginning new Snorkel applications, **we strongly recommend building on top of the main Snorkel project.**